Write and publish poetry

 What's the story behind your poem?

-Understanding your story will help you clarify the central theme or message of your poem and guide your writing towards a more focused and cohesive structure.
+Understanding your story will help you clarify your poem's central theme or message and guide your writing towards a more focused and cohesive structure.
 It can also help you identify gaps or inconsistencies and inspire new ideas and directions.

 Your poem doesn't have to be literal or straightforward.
 It could be an exploration of emotions, a meditation on a particular idea or a reflection on a specific moment or experience.
-The key is to be clear of what you're trying to convey and to use the structure of your poem to guide your readers towards your message.
+The key is to be clear about what you're trying to convey and use your poem's structure to guide your readers towards your message.
 With the story of your poem, create a more engaging and meaningful piece of writing that resonates with your readers and leaves a lasting impact.

 Start small.

 A small project is less daunting for beginners to ease into poetry.
-Writing just a few lines can help you focus on the essential elements of poetry, such as word choice, imagery and rhythm, without being overwhelmed by a longer narrative or structure.
+Writing just a few lines can help you focus on the essential elements of poetry, such as word choice, imagery and rhythm, without being overwhelmed by a more extended narrative or structure.

 Short forms like haiku or tanka can be a great way to start small and explore the possibilities of poetry.
-They can also help you develop your ability to convey emotions and ideas in a concise and powerful way.
+They can also help you develop your ability to convey emotions and ideas concisely and powerfully.

 Even a short poem can contain a lot of depth and meaning if well crafted.
 You don't need an epic poem to create something impactful.
-The simplest ideas and images can be the most profound.
+The most straightforward ideas and images can be the most profound.

-Starting small can help you build confidence and inspire you to continue exploring the possibilities of longer structures and more complex narratives.
+Starting small can help you build confidence and inspire you to continue exploring the possibilities of more extended structures and complex narratives.

 Don't edit while writing.

-The first draft is about getting all your ideas on paper; let your creativity run wild and try not to worry about mistakes.
+The first draft is about getting all your ideas on paper, letting your creativity run wild, and not worrying about mistakes.

-Move on to the editing process after your first draft, and focus on the technical aspects: your grammar, punctuation and word choice, as well as the structure and flow.
+Move on to the editing process after your first draft, and focus on the technical aspects: your grammar, punctuation, word choice, structure, and flow.

 Editing is just as important as writing, but it's a different process.
-Separating them will give you the freedom to explore your creativity and take risks with writing without worrying about perfection.
-This will create a more authentic poem.
+Separating them will allow you to explore your creativity and take risks with writing without worrying about perfection.
+This will create a more original poem.

 Read your poetry aloud.

-Poetry is meant to be read aloud and that is also an essential part of the editing process.
-Hear how the words and phrases sound and flow together.
+Poetry is meant to be read aloud, which is also an essential part of the editing process; hear how the words and phrases sound and flow together.
 Besides helping you identify awkward or clunky phrasing, repetition and other issues, this will help you understand its underlying rhythm and musicality and how it will sound to someone else.

 Write what you know.

 Know your song well before you start singing.
 Research your topics so you know what you are talking about.
 Incorporate emotional truths you have experienced and have become part of your life.
-Poetry allows for more freedom than other writing forms, but it still requires following rules and executing good writing.
+Poetry allows more freedom than other writing forms but still requires following rules and executing good writing.
 Connecting with other poets and critique partners can help you grow as a writer.
-Don't agonise over starting -- simply write, and worry about refining and editing later.
+Refrain from agonising over starting; write and worry about refining and editing later.

 Formatting guidelines

-Most poetry books contain between 30 and 100 poems, so it’s important to constantly do writing exercises and write poems.
-Only when you have a strong collection, do you start organising them.
-A book of poems isn’t simply all your work sandwiched inside a book cover.
-Choose your poems carefully and arrange them so they seem to be in conversation with one another, unified by a theme, a style or poetic form, and placed in a meticulous order.
+Most poetry books contain between 30 and 100 poems, so it’s essential to do writing exercises and write poems constantly.
+Only when you have a substantial collection, do you start organising them?
+A book of poetry isn’t simply all your work sandwiched inside a book cover.
+Choose your poems carefully and arrange them so they seem to converse with one another, unified by a theme, a style or poetic form, and placed in a particular order.
 Finally, make sure your work is free of typos.

 What type of poetry do you want to write?

-To attract a poetry book buyer, you need to have a collection of poems that's strong and resonates with the readers.
-Not all poetry is equal with all readers.
+To attract a poetry book buyer, you must have a substantial collection of poems that resonates with the readers.
+Not all poetry is equal for all readers.
 You may appeal to one segment but to others (until you reach the A-list, then you'd appeal to everyone).

-For example, if one like a soothing storyteller, Wong Phui Nam's works would appeal, or you like dirt-under-finger-nails dirty and earthy, one would likely gravitate towards Salleh ben Joned (this writer's favourite).
-Lovers of protest-poetry would certainly love Cecil Rajendra.
-Then, there's Shirley Lim (the first Asian to be awarded the Commonwealth Poetry Prize for her first poetry collection, Crossing The Peninsula in 1980) is, in this writer's opinion, the closest to a Malaysian A-list poet there is (although she now lives in the US).
+For example, if one like a soothing storyteller, Wong Phui Nam's works would appeal, or if you like dirt-under-finger nails dirty and earthy, one would likely gravitate towards Salleh ben Joned (this writer's favourite).
+Lovers of protest poetry would certainly love Cecil Rajendra.
+Then, there's Shirley Lim (the first Asian to be awarded the Commonwealth Poetry Prize for her first poetry collection, Crossing The Peninsula, in 1980) is, in this writer's opinion, the closest to a Malaysian A-list poet there is (although she now lives in the US).

 There are so many categories.
 What's yours?